pulse2percept/pulse2percept/examples/models/README.rst

 Models
 ======

-Examples concerning the :mod:`pulse2percept.models` module.
+Examples using the :mod:`pulse2percept.models` module.